In this chapter:

 All cases must be notified if clinically suspected.

-Parenteral antibiotics should be administered as soon as possible before admission to hospital or in hospital if delays of longer than 30 minutes are likely.
+Parenteral antibiotics should be administered as soon as possible in hospital or before admission to hospital if delays of longer than 30 minutes are likely.

 For chemoprophylaxis of contacts see section 13.8.2.